YalePhysicsInstructionalLabs/EMPulser/README.md

 # EMPulser
 Magnetic Pulser for accelerating tops and fidget spinners

-Following is a linke to a Youtube video showing the assembly of the EM pulser and 3D printed top.
+Following is a link to a Youtube video showing the assembly of the EM pulser, 3D printed top and its operation.
 <https://youtu.be/3384bPZFSDQ>